lilamcilveen/CoffeeAdventure/README.md

   Thing:

-    - There are several things in the game.
-Examples are coffee, posion, homework, energy drink, etc.
+    - There are several Things in the game.
+Examples are Coffee, Poison, EnergyDrink, etc.
     - Each has a different behaviour upon interaction.

 3. FILE FORMAT
-  The file format for the world will be as follows:
+  The file format for the world is as follows:

       - total number of rooms
       - room number